toludaree/filerskeepers-project/README.md

 - If an issue occurs, diagnose it using the logs and re-run the crawler with `--no-restart`.
 This would ensure that the crawler begins the new run from the last saved crawler state.
 - Running the crawler with `--env dev` would only crawl the first page.
 - Running the crawler with `--restart` renews the `MONGODB_BOOK_COLLECTION` collection with the results of the current run.
 The `MONGODB_CHANGELOG_COLLECTION` collection is dropped and will have no documents until the scheduler is run.
 - You can change specific crawler settings in [settings.py](./bookstoscrape/settings.py).
-You can add proxy config, configure the number of workers, change the maximum number of retries and consecutive failures, and more.
+You can add a proxy url, configure the number of workers, change the maximum number of retries and consecutive failures, and more.

 ### Scheduler
 > The scheduler depends on the crawler to run its job.
 Therefore, the crawler [manager](./bookstoscrape/crawler/manager.py) has features for both the crawler and the scheduler.